Why should you invest in basement waterproofing in Roanoke, VA?

 - Sump pumps – The water collected from the interior perimeter drainage system needs somewhere to go, and it is directed to a sump pump system.
 The sump pump then pumps this water out of the basement and away from the home’s foundation to keep it from running straight back into your basement.

-- Vapor barriers – Vapor barriers tend to work best in your crawl space.
+- Vapor barriers – Vapor barriers tend to work best in your crawl space, but they also can be placed on your basement walls.
 Made of a thick, plastic-like material, vapor barriers are woven so densely that they keep water out of your space, be it in its liquid form or a vapor form.

 - Dehumidifiers – Another temporary solution, dehumidifiers absorb the water that’s in your basement air and return it to its liquid state.
 You’ll need to empty a dehumidifier manually, but you’ll get a certain burst of satisfaction when you take water that otherwise would have damaged your home out into your lawn.
 Some contractors also can install self-draining units so you won’t have to worry about emptying any buckets or reservoirs.